Aayushbohora/Bluetooth_Module-from-scratch/README.md

 The system uses sound as a communication medium.

-Digital data → Audio tones → Wireless transmission → Audio decoding → Digital commands
+Digital data → Audio tones → Wireless transmission → Audio decoding → Digital commands/Digital output

 This method is called **Audio Modulation and Demodulation**.